juanfonsecasolis-gorillalogic/SelfHealingLocatorsDemo/README.md

 <img src='img/DOM_diagram.png'/>

-**Results.** As shown by table 3, Healenium is the solution with the highest passrate and the only one that passed its own proposed scenario.
+**Results.** As shown by Table 3, Healenium is the solution with the highest pass-rate and the only one that passed its own proposed scenario.

 Table 3.
 Results.